YashviMehta03/stock_transformers_documentation/docs/transformer.md

 Transformer's self attention mechanism helps to capture these long-term overall bullish/bearish trends.

 This is wher transformers would be beneficial as they save on the computation cost and provide better scalability than LSTM's for near-real-time prediction strategies.
-# Transformer

-## What are Transformers?

-Transformers are neural network architectures that excel in handling sequential data by using self-attention mechanisms to weigh the importance of each element in the sequence.
-Unlike traditional models, transformers process input in parallel, allowing for faster training and better handling of long-range dependencies.

-## Why are Transformers not ideal for Time Series Forecasting?